 According to AA.org, in Step 8 of the program: “[We made] a list of all persons we had harmed, and became willing to make amends to them all.”

-Step 8 leads you to the knowledge that there are things you can and can’t change by identifying who you’ve harmed and how you’ve harmed them and then making a list.
+The 8th Step leads you to the knowledge that there are things you can and can’t change by identifying who you’ve harmed and how you’ve harmed them and then making a list.
 Now is the time to be open and honest.
 Think about any instances of selfishness, greed, dishonesty, negligence and so on, regardless of whether or not you intended to cause harm at the time.

 Seeing this list helps you understand the impact you have on the world around you, the responsibility you have and will hold you accountable for dealing with it.
 And that willingness to make amends will be essential when you’re ready to go on to Step 9.

-Are You Ready for Step 8?
+Are You Ready for Step 8 AA?

 Completing Step 7 is the only way to successfully prepare for Step 8.
 The previous step, building on all the introspective ones before it, requires you to admit your shortcomings and ask for them to be removed by a higher power.
 The vulnerability and courage you need to complete this task aid you when facing something more challenging: the real-world effects alcoholism has had on your relationships.